 '''

 Install dependencies

-pip3 install cryptography pyserial netifaces
+pip install cryptography pyserial

 Clone repository

 git clone https://github.com/markqvist/Reticulum.git

 Move into Reticulum folder and symlink library to examples folder

 cd Reticulum

 ln -s ../RNS ./Examples/

 Run an example

-python3 Examples/Echo.py -s
+python Examples/Echo.py -s

 Unless you've manually created a config file, Reticulum will do so now,

 and immediately exit.
 Make any necessary changes to the file:

 nano ~/.reticulum/config

 ... and launch the example again.

-python3 Examples/Echo.py -s
+python Examples/Echo.py -s

 You can now repeat the process on another computer,

 and run the same example with -h to get command line options.

-python3 Examples/Echo.py -h
+python Examples/Echo.py -h

-'''

-''' Run the example in client mode to "ping" the server.
-Replace the hash below with the actual destination hash of your server. python3 Examples/Echo.py 3e12fc71692f8ec47bc5
+Run the example in client mode to "ping" the server.

+Replace the hash below with the actual destination hash of your server.

+python Examples/Echo.py 174a64852a75682259ad8b921b8bf416

 Have a look at another example

-python3 Examples/Filetransfer.py -h
+python Examples/Filetransfer.py -h

 '''

 When you have experimented with the basic examples, it's time to go read the Understanding Reticulum chapter.
+Before submitting your first pull request, it is probably a good idea to introduce yourself on the disucssion forum on GitHub, or ask one of the developers or maintainers for a good place to start.